MarcWeber/phamlp/Yii/phamlp/read_me.txt

     in the same application, so you can swap your views to Haml gradually and use extensions and widgets with .php views.

-    Yii 1.1.2 and 1.0.13 support this feature natively.
+    Yii 1.1.2 and greater support this feature natively.
     For use with earlier versions of Yii the extension contains the AppController file in the Yii directory.
 This has a new resolveViewFile() method that must override CCcontroller::resolveViewFile().
 This is done